Clay Pot Curry House aims to educate and take people back in time to experience and appreciate life in a simple and healthy way.

 Shirani, the owner, is passionated about growing fruits and vegetables naturally.
 She is a retired qualified teacher who has taught in Australia for over thirty years and is also a naturopath.
 She wants to teach the public how to heal the body through healthy eating.
 She also enjoys painting village scenes from her country.

 The vegetables are usually picked from her garden assisted by the people who want to experience the whole process.
 Most of the food is cooked in clay pots to enhance flavours and preserve the natural goodness.
-Guests have the opportunity of assisting with the cooking process, if they wish.
-The cooked food is then served on the premises.
+Guests who book cooking classes will be involved in the entire cooking process.
+The cooked food can then be eaten on the premise, or heated later, as needed.

 Owner and Head Chef